 Dr. Alfano has presented her work at the local, state, national, and international levels, including Mexico, Costa Rica, Argentina, and Spain.
 Presentation topics include "Speech and Language Production in Bilingual Children with Hearing Loss", "Development of the CASP-S", "Introductorio a la Terapia Auditivo Verbal", “Deafness: A Multicultural Case Study”, “Assessment and Treatment Options for Bilinguals”, “Bilingualism Myths”, and “Language Development in Bilingual Adolescents with Hearing Loss”.

 Dr. Alfano has published several papers and test assessments including Facilitating Preliteracy Development in Children With Hearing Loss When the Home Language Is Not English, Communication Between Spanish-Speaking Mothers and Their Children With Hearing Loss Who Use ASL, The APT/HI-S: Prueba de percepion auditiva para personas con discapacidad auditiva, and the Open- & Closed-set Task - Spanish.
 A full listing of all of her publications can be found here: https://heldresearchlab.wixsite.com/heldlab/research-publications

-She currently holds and has held several professional positions including: Vice President for Communications for the Florida Association of Speech-Language Pathologists & Audiologists (FLASHA), Co-Chair of the Education Program for the AG Bell Convention for 2020, Steering Committee member of the American Speech-Language-Hearing Association's (ASHA) Special Interest Division 14-Communication Disorders and Sciences in Culturally and Linguistically Diverse (CLD) Populations; and Chair, Committee for Membership Development for Special Interest Division 14.
+She has held several professional positions including: Vice President for Communications for the Florida Association of Speech-Language Pathologists & Audiologists (FLASHA), Co-Chair of the Education Program for the AG Bell Convention for 2020, Steering Committee member of the American Speech-Language-Hearing Association's (ASHA) Special Interest Division 14-Communication Disorders and Sciences in Culturally and Linguistically Diverse (CLD) Populations; and Chair, Committee for Membership Development for Special Interest Division 14.
 She is also a field examiner for Pearson, Janelle Publications, Western Psychological Services, Super Duper Publications, The Psychological Corporation, Pro-ed, and Academic Therapy Publications.